 User Dashboard Addon

-Now, go to the page where you copied the shortcode; you’ll encounter an image that looks like this.
+Now, go to the page where you copied the shortcode; you’ll see an image that looks like this.

 User Dashboard